Mahasu Devta Temple: Legends

 Mahasu Devta appears in quadruple form as the four brothers.
+There are many legends regarding Mahasu.
+The most famous of these is the story of how the Mahasu brothers came from Kashmir to the place they now rule.
 The legend tells when Krishna disappeared at the end of Dvapara Yuga, the Pandavas followed him.
 They cross the River Tons.
 Yudhishtra was fascinated by the beauty of place and asked Vishwakarma to build a temple here and stay with Draupadi for nine days.
 The place subsequently came to known as Hanol, after the name of Huna Bhatt.

 At the start of Kali Yuga, demons wandered over Uttarakhand devouring people and devastating villages.
 The greatest demon was Kirmir who had devoured all the seven sons of a pious-hearted Brahmin named Huna Bhatt.
 Demon cast an evil eye and desired to have the Kirtaka wife of the Brahmin; she prayed to Lord Shiva to protect her chastity.
 Lord Shiva blinded Kirmir and thus she could run away to her husband.
-They then prayed to Hatkeshwari Devi of Hatkoti (ashtbhuji Durga) who advised the couple to go to the Kashmir mountains and offer prayer to Lord Shiva to help.
-They did, and Lord Shiva granted them their wish that all the evils will be killed shortly.
+They then prayed to Hatkeshwari Devi of Hatkoti who advised the couple to go to the Kashmir mountains and seek Mahasu, who will help them.
+They did, and Mahasu promised to help them.
+He then emerged a few days later from a field and after killing the rakshas settled on the banks of the river Tons.

-Huna Bhatt was told to go back to his home and perform certain rituals and worship devi.
-On doing so the shakti emerged from the ground with flames around and told Huna Bhatt to plough every Sunday a part of his field with a plough of solid silver with a shoe of pure gold having yoked a pair of bullocks who had never been put on yoke before.
-On the seventh Sunday the Mahasu brothers with their ministers and the army will come out and rid the people from the clutches of demon.
-Huna Bhatt did accordingly, but on sixth Sunday when he had turned on five furrows out of each sprang a deity from the first came Botha from second Pavasi, out of third Vasik and Chalda from the fourth one.
-All the brothers were called by a common affix of Mahasu (Char Mahasu).
-From the fifth furrow appeared their heavenly mother Devladli Devi and their ministers.
-Countless army sprang out like mushrooms from the field.
-Huna Bhatt did as directed and the whole army of the demon was killed by Mahasu brothers.
-Kirmir was taken by Chalda Devta in a ravine of Mount Khanda.
-The marks of his sword on the rock can be seen today.